Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 But as events later unfolded, the couple began to question the openness of staff at the hospital, the newspaper reported.

-Before they left hospital, they were handed their daughter’s death certificate, which listed both hypoxic ischaemic encephalopathy and 'stillbirth' as the causes of her death.
+Before they left the hospital, they were handed their daughter’s death certificate, which listed both hypoxic ischaemic encephalopathy and 'stillbirth' as the causes of her death.

 The registrar was 'shocked' when they presented the certificate to record the birth and death.